Rhinoplasty is more commonly referred to as a ‘nose job’ and this involves adjusting the shape or size of the nose with the aim of improving its look.

 What Is Nose Reshaping Surgery?

-Nose reshaping surgery is an operation to change the shape and size of the nose.
-This can be in relation to several parts of the nose including the tip, bridge, nostrils or the angle between the upper lip and nose.
+Nose reshaping surgery is an operation that changes the shape and size of the nose by altering several parts of the nose such as the tip, bridge, nostrils or the angle between the upper lip and nose.

 How Do I Prepare For Surgery?